andrew henderson menu

 US citizens are subject to US law regardless of their location.
 This means that if you go overseas and consume psilocybin, this is technically a crime that you could be prosecuted for in the United States.

-So, it is another legal obligation of which you should be aware.
+It’s just another legal obligation of which you should be aware.
 You are responsible to the US government for your actions overseas.

 Register for Selective Service

-The responsibility to register for Selective Service and potentially serve in the military still exists in the United States.
-There is no military draft, but according to the USCIS, it is your responsibility as an American to bear arms and defend the country from all enemies, foreign and domestic.
+There is no military draft, but according to the United States Citizenship and Immigration Services (USCIS), it’s your responsibility as an American to bear arms and defend the country from all enemies, foreign and domestic.

 So, even if you leave the country, they can still make the argument to bring you back.
 They will even tell you that when you renounce your citizenship.
 In theory, any unserved military obligations could stick with you as a former US citizen.

-Jury Duty and Civic Duties
+Living Abroad and Jury Duty and Civic Duties

-However, if you are called for jury duty while overseas, and a simple indication that you are not in the US, you will likely be excused from this responsibility.
+However, if you are called for jury duty while overseas, a simple indication that you are not in the US, you will likely be excused from this responsibility.

 While you’re not required to stay informed of the issues affecting your community, and you’re not required to vote, these are things that they say are your obligations.
-Their website specifically states that you must defend the country if the need should arise, participate in your local community, and respect the rights, beliefs, and opinions of others.

 Historically, people have been targeted for going against the grain.
 And, as the culture in the United States becomes more divided by culture wars, the less you get along with people, the harder it could be for you to stick around.